Cuban intervention in Angola: Cuban military mission

 In view of the Zairian intervention in the north and the South African occupation of Ruacana-Calueque hydro-electric complex in the south, it was decided to staff the CIRs with almost 500 Cubans instead of the requested 100, which were to form about 4,800 FAPLA recruits into 16 infantry battalions, 25 mortar batteries and various anti-aircraft units in three to six months.
 These 500 men included 17 in a medical brigade and 284 officers.
-"The decision to expand the operation reflected a feeling in Havana that … there had to be enough of them to fulfil their mission as well as defend themselves in the event the operation went awry.
-It was nevertheless clear that …they expected it (the mission) to be short term and to last around 6 months".
+"The decision to expand the operation reflected a feeling in Havana that ... there had to be enough of them to fulfil their mission as well as defend themselves in the event the operation went awry.
+It was nevertheless clear that ...they expected it (the mission) to be short term and to last around 6 months".

-The dispatch of the Cuban volunteers started 21 August and an advance party with the most urgently needed specialists used international commercial flights.
+The dispatch of the Cuban volunteers started on 21 August.
+An advance party with the most urgently needed specialists used international commercial flights.
 Small groups continued to trickle into Luanda on such flights as well as on Cuba's aging Britannia planes and the bulk arrived after a two-week trip aboard three Cuban cargo vessels; the first one, the "Vietnam Heroico" docked at Porto Amboim on 5 October.
 The arrival of two Cuban ships in Angola with instructors on board was reported by the CIA and raised no alarm in Washington.

 The CIRs were placed in Cabinda, Benguela, Saurimo (formerly Henrique de Carvalho) and at N'Dalatando (formerly Salazar).
 The CIR in Cabinda accounted for almost half of the total, 191 men, while the others had 66 or 67 each.
 Some were posted in headquarters in Luanda or in other places throughout the country.
 The reason for the stronger detachment in Cabinda was the perceived threat from Zaire either to Cabinda or to the Congo.
 By the time the training centres were fully staffed and operational on 18–20 October, unnoticed by the world, Operation Savannah was already in full swing.